GersonESantos/Octofit/.github/steps/1-preparing.md

 As you work, you'll find GitHub Copilot can help out in several places across the `github.com` website and in your favorite coding environments such as VS Code, Jet Brains, and Xcode!

-For today's coding though, we will practice with VS Code in a pre-configured development environment known as a [GitHub Codespace](https://github.com/features/codespaces).
+For today's coding, we'll practice in VS Code using a pre-configured [GitHub Codespace](https://github.com/features/codespaces).

 > [!TIP]
 > You can learn more about current and upcoming features in the [GitHub Copilot Features](https://docs.github.com/en/copilot/about-github-copilot/github-copilot-features) documentation.